crkakabenzema/django/README.md

 {% endblock %}
 ```

-20. ## **Permissions:**
+20. ## **Permissions and Group:**

 permission model has id, name, content_type_id, codename field.

-When `django.contrib.auth` is listed in your [`INSTALLED_APPS`](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-INSTALLED_APPS) setting, it will ensure that four default permissions – add, change, delete, and view – are created for each Django model defined in one of your installed applications.
+When `django.contrib.auth` is listed in your [`INSTALLED_APPS`](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-INSTALLED_APPS) setting, **it will ensure that four default permissions – add, change, delete, and view – are created for each Django model** defined in one of your installed applications.

 name presents the function of the permission,